 George Sandys’ 1632 publication Ovid’s Metamorphoses Englished, Mythologiz’d, and Represented in Figures was, at the time, only his most recent translation of Ovid’s epic.
-He first produced a shorter translation, only the first five books of Metamorphosis, in 1621 just before traveling to the Virginian colony of Jamestown (OED).
+He first produced a shorter translation, only the first five books of Metamorphosis, in 1621, just before traveling to the Virginian colony of Jamestown (Ellison).
 Sandys was a prolific travel writer whose works were read by the likes of Francis Bacon, Michael Drayton, and John Milton, but perfecting his translations of Metamorphosis seemed to be a passion project for him.

 After the first illustrated translation of 1632, Sandys published a second illustrated version in 1640.
-John Legat published this edition in London as John Lichfield, the Oxford printer who published the 1632 edition, had passed away five years earlier in 1635 (OED Leonard Lichfield).
+John Legat published this edition in London as John Lichfield, the Oxford printer who published the 1632 edition, had passed away five years earlier in 1635 (Roberts).
 The differences between the two illustrated editions are unclear, aside from a portrait accompanying the frontispiece (Figure 2).
-The latin inscriptions and Roman-style wreath on the subject’s head suggest the portrait depicts Ovid, the original author of Metamorphosis.
-Long after his death, various other versions of Sandys’ Metamorphosis translations would be published.
+The Latin inscriptions and Roman-style wreath on the subject’s head suggest the portrait depicts Ovid, the original author of Metamorphosis.
+Various other versions of Sandys’ Metamorphosis translations would be published long after his death in 1644.
 Not all were expanded editions of the illustrated versions—many were different versions of his earlier English translations.
 This was likely an economic decision, as illustrated books were considerably more expensive to produce.

 It is difficult to determine the true worth of a copy of Ovid’s Metamorphoses Englished, Mythologiz’d, and Represented in Figures, such as the one held in the Dickinson College Archives and Special Collections.
 Dickinson’s copy has extreme wear on the back cover, which would diminish its worth.
-Another copy of the same 1632 illustrated edition is listed online for $3,500 by Phillip J. Pirages Fine Books and Manuscripts (LINK).
-The description provided by the seller indicates slightly less damage to the binding, but similar levels of preservation to the Dickinson copy.
+Another copy of the same 1632 illustrated edition is listed online for $3,500 by Phillip J. Pirages Fine Books and Manuscripts.
+The seller’s description indicates slightly less damage to the binding, but similar levels of preservation to the Dickinson copy.
 However, it would be difficult to determine if the books were truly of a similar condition and therefore of similar value without comparing them side by side.
-Interestingly, a copy of the 1640 second illustrated edition of the book is listed for $9,500 by Liber Antiques (LINK).
+Interestingly, Liber Antiques lists a copy of the 1640 second illustrated edition for $9,500.
 This difference in price begs questioning, but it is unclear why the two editions are valued so differently.
 It could be due to the conditions of the individual copies, or perhaps the second illustrated edition had fewer copies printed and is therefore more rare, but there is no way to be certain without a professional appraisal.
 Whatever the factor is, it is unlikely that the illustrations themselves contribute to the value.
 Copies of Sandys’ 1626 translation—not illustrated—can be found online ranging in price from $7,800-$9,000.
 While surprising, this indicates that the illustrations have little, if any, bearing on the worth of the book.

 Discerning the actual fate of the Dickinson College Archives’ copy before it arrived in Carlisle proves a more daunting task.
 There are not many physical clues as to who owned the book over the years and how it was used aside from a few inscriptions in ink on the title page (See Figure 3).